The Endowed Chair in Wetland and Waterfowl Conservation

 A bold investment in science…students…and the pursuit of a sustainable world.

-The Endowed Chair in Wetland and Waterfowl Conservation will provide generations of students with opportunities to pursue their passions in conservation while delivering research that addresses some of the most pressing environmental issues of our time.
+The Endowed Chair in Wetland and Waterfowl Conservation at the University of Saskatchewan provides students with opportunities to pursue their passions in conservation while delivering research that addresses some of the most pressing environmental issues of our time.

-The first of its kind in Canada, the chair will teach and mentor future scientists, conservationists, and wildlife managers studying at the University of Saskatchewan.
-The endowment will provide student support through graduate fellowships and undergraduate scholarships.
+The first of its kind in Canada, the chair teaches and mentors future scientists, conservationists, and wildlife managers studying at the University of Saskatchewan.
+The endowment provides student support through graduate fellowships and undergraduate scholarships.

-Meet the DUC Endowed Chair in Wetland and Waterfowl Conservation
+Meet the Ducks Unlimited Canada Endowed Chair in Wetland and Waterfowl Conservation

 Dr. Mitch Weegman, an avian ecologist, is teaching and mentoring students at the University of Saskatchewan.